mschrey/mashcontrol/readme.md

   * Beautify web front end, possibly including live plotting of temperature.
   * Automatically detect temperature sensor (no more hardcoding)

+## Temperature sensors ##
+Temperature sensors are detected automatically.
+Mashcontrol requires only a single sensor.
+If only a single sensor is connected to the Raspberry Pi, this sensor is used.
+If several sensors are connected, the sensor with label 'watertight' is used.
+For this second step, the file 'tempsensorlabels.txt' is needed with the correct sensor IDs.
+It is planned to do some code reuse with https://github.com/mschrey/fermentcontrol where several temperature sensors are needed.

 ## Troubleshooting ##
  * Sensors cannot be found